obrianthe1st/scrapy-postgresql-template/README.md

 ```

 4. make changes to pipelines.py file and enter necessary db details.
-   customize as the overall project as you may see fit.
+   Customize the overall project as you may see fit.